jiaming-ai/multion-challenge/README.md

 ```

 ## Acknowledgements
-We thank the [habitat](https://aihabitat.org/) team for building the habitat framework.
+We thank the [habitat](https://aihabitat.org/) team for building the habitat framework and providing the HM3D scenes.
 We also thank [EvalAI](https://eval.ai/) team who helped us host the challenge.
-This work would not be possible without the [Matterport3D dataset](https://niessner.github.io/Matterport/).